tryton/tryton/doc/index.rst

     - End Date: An optional earlier end date than the subscription.

 - States: The state of the subscription.
 May take one of the following values:
-  Draft, Quotation, Running, Closed, Canceled.
+  Draft, Quotation, Running, Closed, Cancelled.
 - Company: The company which issue the sale order.

 A running subscription can be modified by going back to draft and edit.
 Some